King of America: Background and development

 Costello collaborated extensively with T Bone Burnett (pictured in 2007) for King of America.

 Elvis Costello undertook a series of solo tours during late 1984 and early 1985, sharing the bill with the musician T Bone Burnett.
 Touring under the name "the Coward Brothers"—partially based on the Everly Brothers—the duo assumed the personas of Howard (Costello) and Henry Coward (Burnett), performing numerous country songs and covers.
 According to Costello, the Coward Brothers were on their final tour after the failure of the previous one.
 The solo shows were successful, leading Burnett to encourage Costello to record his next studio album with his voice and acoustic guitar as the main instruments, so the music itself would "shine through relatively unadorned".
 Trial sessions began in January 1985 at the Sound Factory in Los Angeles, California.
 Acting as a blueprint for the recording of King of America, the sessions yielded a track called "The People's Limousine", written by Costello and Burnett during trips to Italy.
 The song was released as a single under the Coward Brothers name in July 1985, backed by a cover of Leon Payne's "They'll Never Take Her Love Away from Me".

 Around the same time, Costello recorded solo demos of new material at Sunset Sound studios with Burnett and the engineer Larry Hirsch.
 The songs were musically straightforward and emphasised emotional honesty, a stylistic departure from Costello's two previous studio albums Punch the Clock (1983) and Goodbye Cruel World (1984).
 Costello said at the time that he stripped the songs of the "musical kinks" and made the words clearer: "I started thinking more about the songs and much less about the records.
 It became clear to me that I had to write very, very simple songs."
-With the new material American centred, they wanted Americans musicians to play on the record.
+Given that the new material was America-centred, they wanted American musicians to play on the record.

 Costello and Burnett planned session dates and musical lineups, which would be tailored to each song, during the flights on their Coward Brothers tour of Australia and Japan in June 1985.
 Burnett later stated: "There was a tremendous amount of planning that went into that record.
 We had pages and pages of production notes."
 Burnett was responsible for selecting the musicians and experimenting with sounds and styles.